Labyrinth (band): 2000s

 2006 started with bad news, Cristiano Bertocchi left the band, to pursue a solo career.
 After few days of Mattia suggested Roberto to become the new bass player.
 They played only two shows with this new line up, one at Mesiano in Trento and another at the Evolution Festival, then spent the rest of the year writing and recording 6 Days to Nowhere.

 In December Heraldry released their album Delirium, which featured guest vocals by Roberto Tiranti.

 In late 2006, Labyrinth signed a record deal with Scarlet Records, to release 6 Days to Nowhere.
-Between February 26, and March 9, the album 6 Days To Nowhere was released worldwide.
+Between 26 February, and 9 March, the album 6 Days To Nowhere was released worldwide.
 The album's mastering took place at the famous Abbey Road Studios in London.
-Following the album's release the band announced a tour of Europe (only one date in Sweden and the rest in Italy) and Japan, between October 27, 2007 and March 2, 2008.
+Following the album's release the band announced a tour of Europe (only one date in Sweden and the rest in Italy) and Japan, between 27 October 2007 and 2 March 2008.

-On November 3, 2007 Labyrinth appeared at the Växjö Metal Festival III, in Växjö, Sweden.
+On 3 November 2007 Labyrinth appeared at the Växjö Metal Festival III, in Växjö, Sweden.
 Also scheduled to appear were Jorn, Grave, Heed, Bloodbound, Engel and Pagan's Mind, among others.

 Pier Gonella handled the guitar duties, on the Necrodeath album "Draculea" While Pier performed on that album, Roberto Tiranti appeared on Ranfa's album Little Hard Blues.
 Tiranti appeared on the album's fifth track entitled "It Will Be Not This Blues".

-On January 22, 2008, it was announced that Andrea De Paoli would be making a guest appearance on the debut album of Expedition Delta, which is being released by ProgRock Records.
+On 22 January 2008, it was announced that Andrea De Paoli would be making a guest appearance on the debut album of Expedition Delta, which is being released by ProgRock Records.

 In summer 2008 Pier Gonella left the band to dedicate himself totally to Necrodeath and his new heavy metal band Mastercastle.

-On September 11, 2009 Olaf reunited with Labyrinth to record Return to Heaven Denied Pt.
+On 11 September 2009 Olaf reunited with Labyrinth to record Return to Heaven Denied Pt.
 II: "A Midnight Autumn's Dream", a follower of their successful album from 1998.
-In October 2009 was also announced the new bassist Sergio Pagnacco (with courtesy of Vanexa historical italian metal band)).
+In October 2009 was also announced the new bassist Sergio Pagnacco (with courtesy of Vanexa historical Italian metal band)).
 Also, drummer Mattia Stancioiu left the band to be a full-time sound engineer and producer and be a part-time drummer.